DIYOceanography/DIYOceanography_BZH/docs/contributor_guide.rst

 - **Zotero library**: We are looking for contributions to the Zotero library, including creation, new references, annotations, and organization of the library.

+The list of variables we wish to cover eventually is :
+ - antifouling
+ - oxygen
+ - pH
+ - passive accoustics
+ - sea level
+ - surface positionning
+ - underwater positionning.

+Feel free to suggest any variable you wish to see in this list by `opening a new issue <https://github.com/DIYOceanography/DIYOceanography_BZH/issues/new/choose>`_ on our GitHub repository.

 Contributing
 ------------